AramZS/aramzs.xyz/src/content/resources/quotes/the-age-of-surveillance-capitalism-the-fight-for-a-human-future-at-the-new-frontier-of-power/you-know-amount-data-being-0ae4d.md

 location: '3909'
 notes:
   - >-
-    They reserve the right to maximize your labor and believe they aways have a right to it.
+    They reserve the right to maximize your labor and believe they always have a right to it.
 pageNum: '211'
 publish: true